Chance-Constrained Neural MPC under Uncontrollable Agents via Sequential Convex Programming: Problem Formulation and Preliminaries

 To solve the chance-constrained optimization problem, we predict a nominal trajectory $\hat{\mathbf{y}}_{1:T}$, and then expand this trajectory into a sequence of reachable regions with a high-confidence bound, transforming the problem into a deterministic optimization problem.

 \textbf{Trajectory Predictor.} \quad To obtain a nominal trajectory for the uncontrollable agent, we assume the availability of a trajectory predictor, denoted by $\Omega$.
 The input to the predictor is of the form $X= (x_0,y_0,\mathbf{u}_{0:T-2})$, which includes the current state and the designed inputs.
 The output of the predictor is a $T$-step forecast of the uncontrollable agent, denoted by $\hat{Y} = \Omega(X) = (\hat{y}_1, \ldots, \hat{y}_T)$.

-To train the trajectory predictor, we assume a dataset $D$ is available, where each data sample is of the form $(X, Y)$.
-Such data can be extracted, for example, from sliding windows of long trajectories.
+To train the trajectory predictor, we assume a dataset $D$ is available, where each data sample is of the form $(X, Y)$ sampled from a data-generating distribution $\mathcal{P}$.
+Such data can be extracted from sliding windows of long trajectories.
 For later purposes, we split the dataset $D$ into training and calibration datasets $D_{\text{train}}$ and $D_{\text{cal}}$, respectively, and assume that the predictor $\Omega$ is trained from $D_{\text{train}}$.
-A specific example of a trajectory predictor is recurrent neural networks (RNNs), such as gated recurrent units (GRUs) \cite{chung2014empiricalevaluationgatedrecurrent}, which have demonstrated good performance in our experiments.
+A specific example of a trajectory predictor is recurrent neural networks (RNNs), such as gated recurrent units (GRUs) (\cite{chung2014empiricalevaluationgatedrecurrent}), which have demonstrated good performance in our experiments.